Bayesian inference of vector autoregressions with tensor decompositions: Bayesian Inference

-where $\boldsymbol{\mathcal{I}}\in\mathbb{R}^{R\times R\times R}$, $\boldsymbol{I}_R\in\mathbb{R}^{R\times R}$ is an identity matrix, $\otimes$ is for the Kronecker product.
-Thus, the sampling of a loading is conditional on the other two loadings.\\ \\ Secondly, we do \textit{not} use a usual Gibbs sampler to sample loadings.
-Instead, we introduce a variant of ASIS to reduce the parameter autocorrelation during the sampling.
-This variant contains four parameterizations for tensor margins and interweaves between full conditional distributions under a base parameterization and the other three.
-We refer readers to Section \ref{Interweaving Strategy} for more detail about parameterizations, algorithms and full conditional distributions. \\ \\ Lastly, the rank $R$ in our case is adaptively inferred similarly to \cite{bhattacharya2011sparse}, the detailed algorithm can be found in Section \ref{Adaptive Inference of Rank}.
-In the following two subsections, we introduce the interweaving strategy and the adaptive inferential scheme.
+Secondly, we do \textit{not} use a usual Gibbs sampler to sample loadings.
+Instead, we introduce a variant of ASIS, containing four different parameterizations, to reduce the parameter autocorrelation during the sampling.
+Given a rank value in each sample iteration, the interweaving Gibbs sampler interweaves between full conditional distributions under a base parameterization and the other three (one for each loading ).

+Lastly, the rank $R$ in our case is adaptively inferred similarly to \cite{bhattacharya2011sparse} to speed up computation.
+In the following three subsections, we introduce the interweaving Gibbs sampler for a fixed rank in \ref{Interweaving Strategy} and the adaptive inferential scheme of the rank in \ref{Adaptive Inference of Rank}.